 Hotbox Events Charity and Sponsorship

-Hotbox Events is part of Hotbox Studios Ltd; the two organisations often come together for charity and sponsorship.
+Hotbox Events Ltd works side-by-side with its sister company Hotbox Studios Ltd; the two organisations often come together for charity and sponsorship.

 Amy O'Loughlin competing in the TransWales 2009

 Throughout 2009 Hotbox Events has been a proud sponsor of Amy O'Loughlin.
 Amy has spent much of 2009 training to compete in the the Gore Bike Wear TransWales 2009 Mountain Bike Event which took place in Wales in August.

 Hotbox first sponsored Amy O'Loughlin in 2007 as part of a four woman mountain bike team competing in the Nightrider12 event at Plymouth's Newnham Park; raising money for the Force Cancer Charity.
 Following a podium finish in the Nightrider12, Amy got back in touch in early 2009, this time training for TransWales.

 All here at Hotbox would like to send huge congratulations to Amy for making it through TransWales 2009, let alone achieving a podium finish!
 You can read more about Amy's journey from the start line to the podium here

 In 2007 Hotbox Studios and Hotbox Events sponsored 'Team Flamingo' - an Exeter based mountain bike team.